+- Bender Visual-Motor Gestalt Test II

+- Comprehensive and Receptive Vocabulary Test II

+- Differential Ability Scale-2

+- Peabody Picture Vocabulary Test-IV

+- Wechsler Adult Intelligence Scale V

+- Wechsler Individual Achievement Test II

+- Wechsler Intelligence Scale for Children IV

+- Wechsler Memory Scale-III

+- Woodcock-Johnson Battery IV

-Bender Visual-Motor Gestalt Test - II Comprehensive and Receptive Vocabulary Test II Comprehensive Test of Nonverbal Intelligence Criterion Tests of Basic Skills - II Differential Ability Scale Peabody Picture Vocabulary Test-III Peabody Expressive Vocabulary Test Scale of Independent Behavior-Revised Stanford-Binet Intelligence Scale-5th edition Test of Auditory Discrimination Vineland Adaptive Behavior Scales II Visual Aural Digit Span Test Wechsler Adult Intelligence Scale III Wechsler Individual Achievement Test II Wechsler Intelligence Scale for Children IV Wechsler Memory Scale-Revised Wechsler Preschool and Primary Scale of Intelligence III Wide Range Achievement Test-3rd edition In addition, the Department has all of the most widely used behavior and personality tests for children, adolescents, and adults.
+In addition, the Department has all of the most widely used behavior and personality tests for children, adolescents, and adults.

 Laboratory equipment will be available for doctoral student and faculty research.
 Please ask your advisor or an experimental psychology faculty person if you would like to find out about available equipment or if you would like to use some of the equipment for research purposes.